 The Initial Stages

-Some things to consider when setting expectations with a future partner:
+Some things we consider when setting expectations with a future partner:

 - provide a clear idea of costs and payment terms (be business wise but offer options)

 - work together on crafting contracts and NDA (let them know their secrets are in the “vault”)

 - explain the processes, technologies and methodologies you use (never hide behind strange abbreviations and industry jargon – speak human)

 - share the timeline, make it visual and clear, and explain why it must be respected by both sides (show milestones and which deliverables they can expect at each stage)

 - proudly introduce the team (in our case, the primary point of contact is the Strategic Partnerships team but don’t hide the passionate Art Director or a creative developer – let them hear the different voices in your organisation)

 Nevertheless, expectations must go both ways.
 As a service based company, we create a plan about how the solution will benefit the client.
 Even more, how it will improve their organisation or the lives of their customers.
 The agency must know who is the voice of the company and who is responsible for the decision-making process, so that when we agree on a certain action, there are no ‘surprise’ changes later on.

 This probably sounds incredibly obvious, but you would be astonished how many “unvoiced” worries or wishes by both sides can become very expensive and unnecessary issues later on.

 During the Production Stage